MicrosoftDocs/security/security-docs/operations/siem-workspace.md

 This automatically gives you [31 days of data ingestion up to 10 Gb a day](/azure/sentinel/billing?tabs=commitment-tier#free-trial) free as part of a free trial.
 - Set your Log Analytics Workspace supporting Microsoft Sentinel to [90 day retention](/azure/sentinel/billing?tabs=commitment-tier#data-retention-and-archived-logs-costs) at a minimum.

 Once you onboard Microsoft Sentinel to a Log Analytics workspace, you get 90 days of data retention at no additional cost.
-You will incur costs for the total amount of data in the workspace after 90 days.
+You'll incur costs for the total amount of data in the workspace after 90 days.
 Setting it to 90 days ensures a 90-day rollover of log data.
 You may consider retaining log data for longer based on governmental requirements.
 See [Quickstart: Onboard in Microsoft Sentinel](/azure/sentinel/quickstart-onboard) for more information.

 ### Zero Trust with Microsoft Sentinel